2018 Summer Camps

 (5) CPR Certification and First Aid Training

-During the summer, CITs work under the close supervision of our instructors.
-Our instructors provide informal and constructive coaching to CITs throughout the week in addition to a weekly formal feedback session.
-The goal is for the instructors and CITs to have strong professional interaction and coaching, for CITs to learn from their instructors, to improve their leadership skills, and become better leaders, listeners, and role models.
+During the summer, CITs work under the close supervision of instructors and the camp director.
+Instructors provide informal and constructive coaching to CITs throughout the week in addition to a weekly formal feedback session.
+The goal is for the instructors and CITs to have strong professional interaction and coaching, for CITs to learn from their instructors and camp directors, to improve their leadership skills, and become better leaders, listeners, and role models.

 LETTERS OF RECOMMENDATION: